TheFlash2k/HackProbe/README.md

 ## What is HackProbe?

 HackProbe is a search engine for JSON-based cheat sheets.
-It is a simple FastAPI based API that can be used to search for commands that you need to carry out a certain task.
-It is currently in development and is not ready for production use.
+It is a simple NextJS based API that allows for quick searching using tags specified inside the JSON file.

 > Note: I will provide you with a pretty big JSON file that you can use to test the API.
 You can also use it to create your own cheat sheet.